-On a two-lane roadway, when a shadow vehicle is not available the work operations vehicle may act as a shadow vehicle to protect workers installing and removing TTC devices.1
+03 On a two-lane roadway, when a shadow vehicle is not available the work operations vehicle may act as a shadow vehicle to protect workers installing and removing TTC devices.1

-On a two-lane roadway, where pull off areas are limited, a Temporary Traffic Control Spotter1 using a red or red-orange1 flag and proper flagger procedures should temporarily stop traffic while TTC devices are being installed.
-The TTC Spotter1 moves with the operation or can be stationary.
-At nighttime, road flares, a red glowcone flashlight, or a red traffic wand can be used to increase the visibility of the flagger.
+- On a two-lane roadway, where pull off areas are limited, a flagger,^{1,2} using a STOP/SLOW paddle^{1,2} and proper flagger procedures should temporarily stop traffic while advanced warning signs and additional2 TTC devices are being installed.
+After the advanced warning signs and portable temporary rumble strips are installed, the flagger occupies the flagger station and controls traffic as necessary.
+Advanced warning signs and portable temporary rumble strips are installed in the opposite direction and the flagger is positioned at their flagger station and the channelizing devices are installed.
+The work activity area is protected by a shadow vehicle2. - 05 The flagger1 moves with the operation or can be stationary, while signs and PTRS are installed.
+At nighttime, road flares, a red glow-cone flashlight, or a red traffic baton/wand can be used to increase the visibility of the flagger. ^{1,2}